MineWorldProgram/PoreRT/README.md

 ## Questions?

 Have an issue or a question about PoreRT?
 No problem!
-Feel free to ask in #lapis on EsperNet.
+Feel free open a new issue, but verify if another similar issue is already created.

 ## Licensing